 EJI has partnered with MASS Design Group, where director Michael Murphy and a team of visionary architects design buildings that promote healing: hospitals, clinics, schools, and, memorials.
 MASS created a stunning space for reflection and truth-telling in the archives at the Kigali Genocide Memorial in Rwanda, a country that, like Germany and South Africa, found it necessary to build memorials to reflect on the atrocities of their past.
 As Murphy observes, “We have yet to do this in the United States."

 The memorial is more than a static monument.
 Just outside the main memorial structure will be a field of identical columns, one for each county where a lynching has been documented.
 EJI will be inviting each of these counties to retrieve their county's monument and place it back in the county where the terror lynchings took place.
-This National Memorial hopes to have component pieces all over the United States where racial terror lynchings have been documented.
+This National Memorial for Peace and Justice hopes to have component pieces all over the United States where racial terror lynchings have been documented.
 Over time, the national memorial will serve as a report on which parts of the country have confronted the truth of this terror and which have not.

 Lynching in America